-Section 15.02 CERTIFIED DSP.
+Section 15.03 CERTIFIED DSP.
 The Employer will reimburse the initial certification fee for benefitted employees who qualify and successfully apply to become a certified Direct Support Professional (DSP-C) by the National Association of Direct Support Professionals.

 In addition to the hourly wage rates provided in Article 10 WAGES, a differential of \$0.50 per hour will be paid to employees who obtain level one DSP certification through the National Alliance for Direct Support Professionals (NADSP) and an additional \$0.50 per hour will be paid to employees who obtain level two DSP certification through the NADSP.
+The Union and the Employer agree this Certified DSP section will be re-opened during the term of the 2022 - 2025 collective bargaining agreement upon the State finalizing the certification authority and process for Certified DSP.